Everyone can feel that something in the world is colder than it should be.

 Life is the journey.

-Death is the homecoming.
+Death is the moment the orientation resolves.

 Common questions answered through the fire/distance framework